tomcam/postgres/cheatsheet/README.md

 ````

 * If you choose a database such as `postgres` there could be many tables.
-Remember you can pause output by pressing `q`.
+Remember you can pause output by pressing space or halt it by pressing `q`.

 ### \d and \d+ Display columns (field names) of a table